-With dental costs in the US on the rise, many people are choosing to get dental work overseas instead.
-The Philippines is a popular destination for dental tourism thanks to a combination of affordable prices, great service, and plentiful vacation options.
-With potential savings as high as 75% for dental procedures like dental implants in the Philippines, you can see the attraction.
+With dental costs in the US on the rise, many people are choosing to get dental work overseas.
+The Philippines is a popular destination for dental tourism thanks to potential savings as high as 75% for dental procedures like dental implants in the Philippines.

 - Where to go for your treatment

 - How to choose the best dentist for your needs